acadTags/Rare-disease-identification/README.md

 # Rare-disease-identification
 Ontology-based rare disease identification from free-text clinical notes

-(4 May 2021) The annotation of rare disease mentions created from this research will be released soon.
+The annotation of rare disease mentions created from this research is available at [link]() as a `.xlsx` file; the description of the data is in the second sheet of the file.

 A graphical illustration of the entity linking and ontology matching process: